ranaswe2/Bus-Ticket-Reservation-System/README.md

 -> The number of staff at the counter can be reduced after the online buying bus ticket system launch. <br>

 # Features
-The proposed system will have many features like the one discussed below:
+The system provides following user interfaces which cover above features:

 ## Home Page
 ![view](images/1.png)